ey92/notes/6010notes.md

 ### **Web services**
 - create marketplace of compatible and standardized software components that you search and combine to build your business systems
-- easily switch between vendors for each component, eliminating high switching costs nad lock in
+- easily switch between vendors for each component, eliminating high switching costs and lock in
     - new concept & interesting economic consequences
 - counter to _first mover advantages_
     - standardized systems & components - eliminates switching costs/lock-in